What Is Ocean Engineering?

 - Naval Architect

 - Marine Engineer

 - Environmental Engineer

 - Petroleum Engineer

 Jobs like naval architects and marine engineers are related to the core subject of ocean engineering.
-The main and basic task of the engineer will be around the design and construction of ships, dams and other marine related structures.
-However, other options like an environmental engineer, mechanical engineers, and petroleum engineers are related to ocean engineering but are also influenced by other subjects.
-An environmental engineer will be tasked with research and development of environmentally safe products and the monitoring of the environment concerning the ocean.
+The main and basic task of the engineer will be around the design and construction of ships, dams and other marine-related structures.
+However, other options like environmental, mechanical, and petroleum engineering are related to ocean engineering but are also influenced by other subjects.
+An environmental engineer will be tasked with researching and developing environmentally safe products and monitoring the environment concerning the ocean.
 Petroleum engineers will be tasked with the construction of oil rigs along with identifying and extracting oil.

 There are plenty of organizations willing to hire ocean engineers.
-These companies oversee research and development of many marine technologies, so they demand the best manpower on to their teams.
+These companies oversee the research and development of many marine technologies, demanding the best workforce for their teams.
 The work as an ocean engineer can be of many sorts.
-They can either be directly involved as designers and construction supervisors.
-Or they can work as consultants taking part in regulation, surveying and overseeing.
+They can either be directly involved as designers or construction supervisors.
+Or they can work as consultants in regulation, surveying and overseeing.
 Research and development teams are another great option for an ocean engineer that wishes to put their knowledge to make strides in the field.
 Experienced engineers can turn to education and training as well.